certeu/morio/docs/docs/guides/contributors/monorepo/readme.md

 by going to [github.com/signup](https://github.com/signup) and following the steps.

-GitHub accounts are free of charge.
-You do not have to pay anything.
+GitHub accounts are free of charge -- you do not have to pay anything.

 ## Getting started

 To get started, we will clone the repository on your local system.

-You can either clone the repository directly, or first fork it, then clone the forked repository:
+You can either clone the repository directly or first fork it, then clone the forked repository:

 Clone the repository directly if:

-- You do not want to make any changes
+- You do not want to make any changes, or
-- Or you have write access to the `certeu/morio`repository
+- You have write access to the `certeu/morio` repository

 Clone a fork of the repository if:

-- You want to make changes
+- You want to make changes, and
 - You do not have write access to the `certeu/morio` repository

 ### Fork the repository